cexxo/GenerativeArt/readme.txt

-let's suppose now we have 6 elements inside the layer hair, we must have in that folder six elements: hair_1, hair_2, hair_3, hair_4, hair_5, hair_6 pay attentions that the second hair in the path above is about the plain name of our elements in the layer folder. the last line must be g, it is a terminator symbol.
+let's suppose now we have 6 elements inside the layer hair, we must have in that folder six elements: hair_1, hair_2, hair_3, hair_4, hair_5, hair_6 pay attentions that the second hair in the path above is about the plain name of our elements in the layer folder.
+The line before the terminator character is the destination path where the NFTs are gonna be saved. the last line must be g, it is a terminator symbol.
 When the program finds that symbol, it stops searching for paths.
+The repository includes some tastecases and generates 100 NFTs that are still not unique.